ahosavalike-ucsd-courses/cse231-proj6/design.md

 an error ocurred 23: invalid argument
 ```

-This comes from the type checking for comparison operators which require both arguments to be numbers.
+This comes from the runtime type checking for comparison operators which require both arguments to be numbers.

 ```bash
 ❯ cat ./tests/ee_error_tag2.snek